GENERAL ORDER G-120-23: HENRICO COUNTY PUBLIC SCHOOLS

 In accordance with Code of Virginia §22.1-279.6, the HCPS has a Code of Student Conduct (COSC) which is reviewed and modified as required by law and HCPS policy.
 Henrico County Police Officers shall not assume any responsibility for the enforcement of any provision of the COSC and shall restrict their involvement from participating in any school actions related to the enforcement of the COSC unless a crime is known to have occurred and the police officer believes their intervention is necessary.

 A. Police Officers and School Security Officers work together in a school environment to ensure the safety of the school.
 Preventing crime is where this relationship is a priority.
 Henrico County Police Officers should avoid taking any action in or on school property which is the responsibility of a SSO when there is a SSO present at the time.
 If there is no SSO present at the school, the responsibilities of the SSO fall to the school administration.

 B. If an SSO detains a student for suspicion of a crime, the responding Police Officer shall not automatically assume custody of the student.
-After investigating the incident and collecting facts, the Police Officer shall determine in his/her discretion whether:
+After investigating the incident and collecting facts, the Police Officer shall determine in their discretion whether:

 - The school administration should or could manage the incident without arrest;